Terbeche/To--Do-List/README.md

 # To--Do-List

-> This is our microverse awesome books project on html + css+ modular javascript.
+> This is our microverse To Do List project on html + css+ modular javascript and webpack.

 ## Built With